EVERYDAY BEAUTIFUL A-LINE APRON WRAP SKIRT IN MUSTARD LINEN

 Basically THE skirt that looks great on everyone.

 Impeccably sewn of gorgeous washable linen in the perfect weight that works for work or play.
 A flattering higher-waisted wrap and a length that magically works on any height.
 Side pockets (always), extra-long ties and extra front wrap fabric make this apron skirt work for a multitude of body types.
 A staple for any wardrobe, we have been told that wearing our A-line Apron Wrap Skirt makes you feel “everyday beautiful” -EXACTLY what we were going for.

-Available in 5 colors (black, natural, vine green, soft pink, and mustard).
+Available in 5 colors (black, natural, moss green, soft pink, french blue and mustard).